For Consumers

 Self-funded group health plans and surprise billing

-The Federal No Surprises Act (www.cms.gov) protects consumers enrolled in self-funded group health from surprise billing.
+The Federal No Surprises Act protects consumers with self-funded group health plans (SFGHPs) from surprise billing.
 This includes any emergency services they receive from a behavioral crisis facility.
 If an employer self-insures and wants to offer its employees more protections, it must opt-in to follow Washington state law.

 How to opt-in to the Balance Billing Protection Act

-A self-funded group health plan must notify the Office of the Insurance Commissioner at least 15 days before it intends to participate in the Balance Billing Protection Act.
+A self-funded group health plan must notify our office at least 15 days before it intends to participate in the Balance Billing Protection Act.
 If the plan is administered by a third-party administrator, that administrator must also follow the law.

 Opt-in is for a full year unless the self-funded plan selects to automatically renew.
-The plan can participate for any calendar or plan year and must notify the OIC at least 15 days before the end of the year to opt-out.
+The plan can participate for any calendar or plan year and must notify our office at least 15 days before the end of the year to opt out.